omaddam/Shortest-Path-And-Rhumb-Line/README.md

 ## Assets / SphericalPaths

 This folder contains the implementation of the algorithms that compute the shortest path and the constant path (rhumb line).
 The algorithms' implementation can be found in the *DataStructure* folder while the rest of the components are for visualization purposes.

+### DataStructure

+The data structure contains 3 classes.

+* **Coordinates**: represents a single point on a map.
+  * Properties
+    * **CartesianCoordinates**: the latitude and longitude coordinates of the point.
+    * **Width**: the width of the 2D plane this point will be presented on.
+The width is double the height.
+    * **PlaneCoordinates**: x and y coordinates normalized and scaled to be displayed on the 2D plane.
+    * **Radius**: the radius of the 3D sphere this point will be presented on.
+    * **SphericalCoordinates**: x, y, and z coordinates normalized ands caled to be displayed on the 3D sphere.